6 Pocket-Sized Money Managers You Should Know About

 These days, most accounting apps come with invoicing and payment integration (like the examples above).
 However, if your app doesn’t take care of that or you want to keep those systems separate, you can certainly use an app made specifically for accounts payable and receivable.

 Regardless of which route you go, it’s important to find an invoicing app that simplifies as much of the work as possible with:

 - And so on

 Payment apps also need to make your life easier.
 So, if you have freelancers or other third-parties to pay, your app needs to make light work of that.

 Here are some of the best accounts payable and receivable apps for agency owners:

 PayPal is a great money management tool for both your personal and professional needs.

 However, its merchant services are what you’ll really want to put to work for you in the way of sending out invoices and processing payments – either by invoice or from a payment gateway on your website.
 You can also use it to issue payments to contractors and vendors.

-Bill.com is another all-in-one accounts payable and receivable solution for small business owners.
+Bill.com is another all-in-one accounts payable and receivable solution for small agency owners.

 Not only does it integrate seamlessly with most of the leading accounting software solutions (including QuickBooks), it’s also scalable.
 That’s especially nice since you won’t have to worry about transitioning to another solution just as your business starts to pick up momentum.